BYU-AUVSI/imaging/server/src/README.md

 `ros_ingest.py` Runs the ingester, which connects ROS to the database.
 It subscribes to appropriate ros_topics and then pushes their messages into a database using the appropriate DAO.

+## Other useful stuff

 `test.py` Is a supplemental script used to run unit tests.
 Should be run when changes are made to dao modules, or from a continuous integration platform

+`generate_api_tests.py` Generates the `postman_import.json` file which can be imported as a collection into [Postman](https://www.getpostman.com).
+The collection will have all the possible endpoints and should make it easy for you to plug in values and test them out.
+The root page of the server (http://localhost:5000) uses swagger which also supports some quick-and-dirty testing.

 ## Structure